How do I sign up to be part of Crazy8s 2018?

 In-person registration (at the Crazy8s 2018 Info Session & Pitch Registration) will be Sun Oct 15 at The Rio Theatre, 1660 East Broadway, Vancouver for $50 by cash or cheque.
 After the Session & Pitch Registration you still have until Oct 24to register online.

-After October 16, you still have until November 2nd (date TBC) to register, by downloading and filling out the application form and either dropping it off in person between 10am and 5pm or mailing it with a cheque for $60 made out to:
+If unable to register online you can download and fill out the application form and either drop it off in person between 10am and 5pm or mail it with a cheque for $60 made out to:

 Crazy8s Film Society

 PLEASE NOTE: Video pitch submissions will only be accepted from participants who have registered and paid by by the Registration Deadline.
 If you pay by cheque, your cheque must have cleared by the video pitch submission deadline for your submission to be eligible.

 We want you to pitch your film concept to a camera just as you might pitch to a jury.

 We don’t expect anything complicated… just you and perhaps another person on your team speaking to the camera.